bluciam/TDD-workshop/index.md

 ```

-To retrieve the fields of the _articles_ table, I used the following command:
+To retrieve the fields of the _articles_ table, issue the following command:

 ```bash
 =# select column\_name from information\_schema.columns where table_name='articles';